PalMuc/Annotate-GFF/Readme.md

     tblastx -db ephydatia.fasta -query amphimedon.fasta -lcase_masking -evalue 0.0001 -outfmt 5 -out ephydatia.xml

 You now have all the input files you need to run Annotate-GFF.
+Your BLAST database might contain sequences that are not named like Sequence\_name [Species\_name].
+In this case, no species name can be determined automatically.
+If you want to set a default species name in this case, you have to use the parameter -s.
+Make sure this name is identical to the one used by most sequences in your BLAST database.

-    annotate-gff -i amphimedon.gff -o amphimedon_with_ephydatia.gff -b ephydatia.xml -a ephydatia_annotations.xml
+    annotate-gff -i amphimedon.gff -o amphimedon_with_ephydatia.gff -b
+    ephydatia.xml -a ephydatia_annotations.xml -s "Ephydatia_muelleri"

 This will produce a new GFF file called amphimedon_with_ephydatia.gff that contains the mapping of *Ephydatia muelleri* onto the genome